top of page

 KEMPER DONOVAN

-Kemper is the USA Today bestselling author of the ongoing Ghostwriter Mysteries series published by Kensington Books, which includes the titles The Busy Body and Loose Lips.
+Kemper is the USA Today bestselling author of the ongoing Ghostwriter Mysteries series published by Kensington Books (The Busy Body, Loose Lips, Sweet Spot).
 He is also the author of The Decent Proposal, published by HarperCollins.
-As the host of the podcast All About Agatha, dedicated to the one and only Agatha Christie, he’s been featured in the L.A.
-Times, on PBS, BBC TV, and Radio New Zealand, and written for agathachristie.com, the Agatha Christie estate’s official website. kemperdonovan.com
+As the host of the podcast All About Agatha, dedicated to the one and only Agatha Christie, he’s been featured in the LA Times and on PBS, and on the Agatha Christie estate’s official website. kemperdonovan.com

 warren author shot 1.jpeg